johnhyde/island/04 unwind, pray.md

 [J; 315 words]

-Francesca ***Metcalf*** Digsxby was so tired.
+Francesca ***Metcalf***[@ She took his middle name? ~M][I’m imagining they both took her maiden name as middle name ~J] Digsxby was so tired.
 The botched botched betrayal and it’s[sic][@ This "it’s[sic]" joke used to live in the prologue, as "before it’s[sic] time", where it was pretty clearly a reference to the previous dialogue “‘took it’s own course,’ with an apostrophe!”, until John moved it here.
 I just think that's interesting. ~M] consequences[@ This is a subtle reference to _Industrial Society And Its Future_~M] had been a disaster for her personally.
 She felt an overwhelming burden of guilt over her husband’s mysterious disappearance.[^attorney] She couldn’t really blame herself, if she was being fair.
 She’d done what she thought was right, and she’d arranged everything with excellence and even panache, but one spot of bad luck (or was it poor judgment?) had spoiled everything in an instant.

 [^attorney]: her attorneys have advised me to maintain a certain ambiguity about why exactly this is.